 Hammers AO is a riflescope for air guns.
 A perfect pair for Gamo Silent Cat.

-Made out of high-quality aluminum, Hammers did a good job building this scope. there is no visual defects on the housing.
+Made out of high-quality aluminum, Hammers did a good job building this scope. there are no visual defects on the housing.
 Anodization is on point as well.
 The inside of the scope has purging as well.
-That makes the scope fog proof.
-A perfect companion to hunt during the winter.
+That makes the scope fogproof—a perfect companion to hunt during the winter.

-Lenses of the scopes are coated as well.
+The lenses of the scopes are coated as well.
 While they are not fully multi-coated, they are decently coated for brighter image processing.
 32mm objective lens gathers more than enough sunlight.
-It’s not the best choice for low-light, but it’s doable.
+It’s not the best choice for low light, but it’s doable.

 Gamo Silent Cat is a perfect pairing with this scope.
-In fact, I would go as far as to say this is one of the if not the best scope for Gamo Silent Cat.
+I would go as far as to say this is one of the if not the best scopes for Gamo Silent Cat.
 It’s that good of a match.
-9x magnification is enough to give you competitive edge over your competition.
+9x magnification is enough to give you a competitive edge over your competition.
 It’s enough to land you some legal hunts.

 Is the aluminum any good?